ferueda/fullstackopen2020/README.md

 # fullstackopen2020
-Personal submissions for the University of Helsinki's 2020 fullstackopen course.
+Personal submissions for the 2020 version of University of Helsinki's fullstackopen course.

 Official Website: https://fullstackopen.com/en